-Employee Emergency Fund Exceeds Goal
+Emergency Employee Fund Exceeded Goal

 “It’s just like the song by the Beatles,” explained Mary LeMaster, Development Director.
 “We get by with a little help from our friends.”

-The appeal in support of the fund began with a goal of $20,000, which The Wesley Communities has exceed.
+The appeal in support of the fund began with a goal of $20,000, which The Wesley Communities has to exceed.

 “We look forward to helping even more employees in the future,” explained Cathy Wigton, Chief Development Officer.
-“We are committed to help our residents and staff thrive, through all the ups and downs of their life journey.”
+“We are committed to helping our residents and staff thrive, through all the ups and downs of their life journey.”

 About The Wesley Communities

 The Wesley Communities is an affiliate of the West Ohio Conference of The United Methodist Church that provides quality housing, health care and services for seniors in Central Ohio.
-Incorporated in 1967, The Wesley Communities is a not-for-profit Ohio corporation that seeks to promote a positive experience of community and wellness for resident, clients, and staff.
+Incorporated in 1967, The Wesley Communities is a not-for-profit Ohio corporation that seeks to promote a positive experience of community and wellness for residents, clients, and staff.